What We Do

 Head of the Presynaptic Physiology Laboratory, The Florey Institute of Neuroscience and Mental Health

-Sarah is the co-chair of the Victorian chapter of QueersinScience.
+Sarah is the secretary of the Victorian chapter of QueersinScience.
 Her team is trying to unravel the mysteries of how brain cells communicate, and what happens when these processes fail.
 Her lab study a range of neurological disorders, including Baker-Gordon Syndrome (which her group helped characterise), Autism spectrum disorder, epilepsy, and Parkinson’s and Huntington’s Disease.

 Chloe Mackallah